 Depreciation as a percentage of IT operational budget

-Section 5 provides an analysis of IT capital budgets, specifically IT capital budget as a percentage of total IT budget.
+IT capital budget as a percentage of IT budget

-In section 6, we provide key metrics and trend data on IT staffing, specifically:
+In section 7, we provide key metrics and trend data on IT staffing, including:

 Users per IT staff member